illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp2.md

 #### **Your Own Enemy**
 Create an enemy of your own design.
 It should have similar complexity to the other three and also be distinct and take on a different role.

+You can use any assets you want for the enemies and their projectiles.
+Simple shapes will do as long as each enemy is visually distinct.

 ## Part 3: Putting It All Together
 The last step of the MP is to put it all together and make a platforming level.